rakeshlahre/logger/README.md

 # logger
-Continuously Watching a file and log some lines whenever change in file
+Continuously Watching a file and log some lines

 ### Development
 1. `npm run install-all`